 The payment obligation under the tax receivable agreements is an obligation of APAM, not Artisan Partners Holdings, and we expect that the payments we will be required to make under the tax receivable agreements will be substantial.
 Assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the tax receivable agreements, as of December 31, 2015, we expect that the reduction in tax payments for us associated with (i) the H&F Corp merger described above, (ii) our purchase of limited partnership units from, and exchanges of limited partnership units by, certain of our investors in 2013, 2014 and 2015, and (iii) future purchases or exchanges of limited partnership units as described above would aggregate to approximately \$1.4 billion over generally a minimum of 15 years, assuming the future purchases or exchanges described in clause (iii) occurred when the market value of our Class A Common stock was \$36.06, the closing price of our Class A common stock on December 31, 2015.
 Under such scenario we would be required to pay the other parties to the tax receivable agreements 85% of such amount, or approximately \$1.2 billion, over generally a minimum of 15 years.
 The actual amounts may materially differ from these hypothetical amounts, as potential future reductions in tax payments for us and tax receivable agreement payments by us will be calculated using the market value of our Class A common stock at the time of purchase or exchange and the prevailing tax rates applicable to us over the life of the tax receivable agreements and will be dependent on us generating sufficient future taxable income to realize the benefit.
-As of December 31, 2015, we recorded a \$589.1 million liability, representing amounts payable under the tax receivable agreements equal to 85% of the tax benefit we expected to realize from the H&F Corp merger described above and our purchase of limited partnership units from, and the exchanges of partnership units by, certain of our investors in 2013, 2014 and 2015, assuming no material changes in the related tax law and that we earn sufficient taxable income to realize all tax benefits subject to the tax receivable agreements.
-The liability will increase upon future purchases or exchanges of limited partnership units with the increase representing amounts pavable under the tax receivable agreements equal to 85% of the estimated future tax benefits, if any, resulting from such purchases or exchanges.
-Payments under the tax receivable agreements are not conditioned on the counterparties' continued ownership of us.
+As of December 31, 2015, we recorded a \$589.1 million liability, representing amounts payable under the tax receivable agreements equal to 85% of the tax benefit we expected to realize from the H&F Corp merger described above and our purchase of limited partnership units from, and the exchanges of partnership units by,

 The actual increase in tax basis, as well as the amount and timing of any payments under these agreements, will vary depending upon a number of factors, including the timing of purchases or exchanges of limited partnership units, the price of our Class A common stock at the time of the purchase or exchange, the extent to which such transactions are taxable, the amount and timing of the taxable income we generate in the future and the tax rate then applicable as well as the portion of our payments under the tax receivable agreements constituting imputed interest or depreciable or amortizable basis.
-Payments under the tax receivable agreements are expected to give rise to certain additional tax benefits attributable to either further increases in basis or in the form of deductions for imputed interest, depending on the tax receivable agreement and the circumstances.
-Any such benefits are covered by the tax receivable agreements and will increase the amounts due thereunder.
-In addition, the tax receivable agreements provide for interest, at a rate equal to one-year LIBOR plus 100 basis points, accrued from the due date (without extensions) of the corresponding APAM tax return to the payment due date specified by the tax receivable agreements.
-In addition, to the extent that we are unable to make payments when due under the tax receivable agreements for any reason, such payments will be deferred and will accrue interest at a rate equal to one-year LIBOR plus 300 basis points until paid.
+Payments under the tax receivable agreements are expected to give rise to certain additional tax benefits attributable to either further increases in basis or in the form of deductions for imputed interest, depending on the tax receivable agreements and will increase the amounts due thereunder.
+In addition, the tax receivable agreements provide for interest, at a rate equal to one-year LIBOR plus 100 basis points, accrued from the due date (without extensions) of the corresponding APAM tax return to the payment due date specified by the tax receivable agreements are at rate equal to one-year LIBOR plus 300 basis points until paid.